Quantum magnetometer sensor array

 3 SQUIDs, Josephson Junctions, and Femtotesla Sensing

 A SQUID is a loop of superconductor interrupted by one or two Josephson junctions, thin insulating barriers that let Cooper pairs tunnel between the superconducting sections.
-Brian Josephson predicted the tunneling effect in 1962 as a 22-year-old PhD student at Cambridge.
+Brian Josephson predicted the tunneling effect in 1962 as a 22-year-old PhD student at Cambridge (Physics Letters 1, 251–253; DOI 10.1016/0031-9163(62)91369-0).
 He received the 1973 Nobel Prize in Physics for it.
 Two years after the prediction, a team at Ford Research Labs (Jaklevic, Lambe, Silver, and Mercereau) turned the effect into a magnetometer.
 That device could measure changes in magnetic flux down to a single flux quantum, h/2e, about 2.07 femtowebers.
+By April 1970 David Cohen, Edelsack, and Zimmerman had used a SQUID to record the first magnetocardiogram inside a magnetically shielded room at MIT (Applied Physics Letters 16, 278).

 For reference: the Earth's magnetic field is around 50 microteslas.
 A neuron firing in your visual cortex produces a field of about 100 femtoteslas at the scalp.
 A SQUID can measure the second in the presence of the first, because its sensitivity is a linear readout of flux change, not absolute field.